 Avoid power struggles with choices

-Choose your battles and avoid getting into a power struggles when your child states his opposition to your request or direction with a “no”.
-One of the best ways to avoid power struggles and deal with “no” is to offer your child choices when possible.
+Choose your battles and avoid getting into a power struggles when your child states their opposition to your request or direction with a “no.” One of the best ways to avoid power struggles and deal with “no” is to offer your child choices when possible.
 When giving your child a choice:

 - Keep health and safety matters in mind, riding or not riding in a car seat is not a choice, however, who snaps the buckle can be.

-- Frame the direction or request in a way that communicates he has a choice, “Would you like to put your shoes on sitting on the bench or on the floor?’
+- Frame the direction or request in a way that communicates they have a choice.
+“Would you like to put your shoes on sitting on the bench or on the floor?”
 Whether or not to put shoes on is not a choice.

 Giving choices communicates respect for your child’s new found independence.
 It’s an easy way to build your child’s self-esteem and reduce power struggles.

-You may still get fussing and screaming if one of the choices isn’t what she wants.
+You may still get fussing and screaming if one of the choices isn’t what they want.
 It takes two people to create a battle of the wills, so don’t engage in the battle.
 Try to remain calm, use a soft voice and continue to provide the appropriate choice options you gave.

 Encourage your child’s developing independence

 Embrace your child’s stage of independence development:

 - Give your child opportunities to practice being independent by asking for help to carry something, put away toys or sort laundry.